weirdgloop/mediawiki-extensions-Comments/README.md

+> ## DO NOT USE THIS EXTENSION!
+> It is not yet ready for production.

 ## Comments
 MediaWiki extension which allows users to leave comments on a page, which is displayed underneath the page content.